 Which is right for you?

 Ok, now that we’ve discussed gated vs. non-gated content, one question still remains: Should you gate your content?

-Ultimately, it depends on your B2B content marketing goals.
-What is more important to your business — visibility or detailed leads?
+Ultimately, it depends on the goals of your B2B content marketing.
+What is more important to your business—visibility or detailed leads?
 If you want to improve overall brand awareness and reach a larger audience, go with open access content.
 If you want to capture more leads, gate your content behind a form.